NEW FOR 2010:

 – 2500 and 3500 models use six-speed automatic transmission and revised rear axles

 For 2010, the GMC Savana receives a remote vehicle starter, and three of its engines are now capable of running on E85 ethanol fuel.
 The 2500 and 3500 models get a six-speed transmission and revised rear axles, resulting in improved drivability and better highway fuel consumption.

 Sold primarily as a commercial vehicle, the Savana is also available as a passenger van.
-Like its sibling Chevrolet Express, it uses a 5.3-litre V8 engine in the 1500 model, and a 6.0-litre V8 in the 2500 and 3500 models.
-Both engines use a four-speed automatic transmission.
-Cargo and conversion vans also offer a 4.3-litre V6, 4.8-litre V8, and 6.6-litre Duramax V8 turbodiesel engine, all with four-speed transmissions.
+Like its sibling Chevrolet Express, it uses a 5.3-litre V8 engine with four-speed automatic in the 1500 model, and a 6.0-litre V8 with six-speed automatic in the 2500 and 3500 models.
+Cargo and conversion vans also offer a 4.3-litre V6, 4.8-litre V8, and 6.6-litre Duramax V8 turbodiesel engine.

 The regular-wheelbase 1500 model can be optioned with all-wheel drive.
 The 1500 passenger van has standard eight-passenger seating; 2500 and 3500 models are 12-passenger, while the extended-wheelbase 3500 can be optioned to 15-passenger.